 Dr Mark Williams is the Principal Investigator.
 He is a Reader in the School of Business and Management at Queen Mary University of London.

-Dr Ying Zhou is a Senior Lecturer in Human Resource Management at the University of Surrey.
+Dr Ying Zhou is a Reader in Human Resource Management at the University of Surrey.
 She is a Co-Investigator of the project.